 Checklist for new exchange students

-Registration letters will be sent to accepted student by email in July.
-Accepted students will also receive a link to Registration Information Webinar for new exchange students.
+Registration letters will be sent to accepted student by email in December.

 Student housing in the Tampere area is mainly administrated by Tampere Student Housing Foundation (TOAS) that maintains and rents out student accommodation.
-Application period for TOAS housing has started 2 May.
+Application period for TOAS housing will start 15 October.
+When you apply for housing, please choose Tampere University and Hervanta campus in the application.
 For more information and the application form, go to the TOAS website.

 There are also other housing possibilities available.
 Please read more on Housing in Tampere page.